learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 	}
 ```

-Each time you invoke `del` would require a round-trip from the client to the server and back.
-If the index contains more than a few pages, this version would take a long time to run.
+Each time you invoke `del` requirex a round-trip from the client to the server and back.
+If the index contains more than a few pages, this method would take a long time to run.
 We can speed it up with a `Transaction` object:

 ```java
 	public void deleteAllKeys() {